 - Legal Liability for Non-Owned Vehicles (SEF27) extends the terms of a driver’s policy to cars not owned by that driver, such as rental cars.

-- Family Protection (SEF44) protects the driver and family if involved an accident with an uninsured or underinsured motorist.
-In other provinces this is often part of the mandatory policy.
+- Family Protection (SEF44) protects the driver and family if involved in an accident with an uninsured or underinsured motorist.
+In other provinces, this is often part of the mandatory policy.